Alejogb1/job-board/blog-data/what-kind-of-data-is-used-to-train-yolo.md

 id: "what-kind-of-data-is-used-to-train-yolo"
 ---

-Ah, the intricacies of YOLO training – a topic I've navigated more than once in my career.
-Let's unpack this.
+Ah, the intricacies of YOLO training – a topic I've navigated more than once in my career. this.
 It's less about a single 'kind' of data and more about a carefully curated combination that feeds the beast effectively.
 The core of what trains a YOLO model, or any object detection model, are labeled images.
 These aren’t just any pictures; they’re images where specific objects of interest are annotated with bounding boxes.
 This is supervised learning at its heart, meaning we're explicitly telling the model what to look for and where.

 From my experience, early on in my work with computer vision, I encountered a seemingly straightforward project: detecting different types of construction equipment in images taken from drones.
 Initially, we threw everything at the model – wildly diverse images, inconsistent lighting, varying angles.
 Results were predictably subpar.
 What I learned then is that the quality and specificity of the data are just as important as quantity, maybe even more so.
 A large, messy dataset will not outperform a well-curated, smaller one.